elixir-sensors/bmp280/README.md

 ## Support for other Bosch barometric sensors

-Successors to the BMP280 are similar, but not supported yet.
-If you're using one of them, please help me add support for them.
+Successors to the BMP280 and BME280 are similar, but not tested yet.
+If you're using one of them, please help me by either verifying that they work or adding support for them.